 - You will be a Junior or Senior student for the upcoming school year

 - You are a current legal resident of Mississippi

 - You are enrolled full-time or part-time (at least 6 hours)

 - You must not presently or previously have defaulted on an educational loan

-- You have been fully admitted to an eligible accredited School of Nursing
+- You will be fully admitted to an eligible accredited School of Nursing

 Review the complete program Rules and Regulations: NELS Rules and Regulations

 - The NELB awards up to $4,000 per academic year not to exceed two (2) calendar years or $8,000.
 Those pursuing the NELB program part-time are eligible to receive a maximum of $8,000 prorated over three (3) calendar years.

 - All recipients must maintain a 2.5/4.0 or higher grade point average each semester/trimester in order to continue to receive funds under the renewal process.